PWalega/logic-gnn-2026/index.md

 - Rule learning and knowledge discovery with GNN models
 - Computational complexity of GNN architectures

-The aim of this meeting is to bring together international experts in this growing, but still relatively young, area to discuss recent results, ongoing work, and future directions.
+The aim of this meeting is to bring together researchers from this growing, but still relatively young, area to discuss recent results, ongoing work, and future directions.

 Talks are by invitation only, whereas attendance is open, but requires registration.